JustJerem/EcoSnap/README.md

 populations with a tool to self-organize, collaborate with authorities and NGOs, and improve their living environment.

+EcoSnap also **aids disaster response**, especially after hurricanes in **North America**, by helping communities report debris and hazards in real time.
+It **enables residents, responders, and authorities to coordinate** cleanup efficiently, ensuring faster recovery and sustainable rebuilding.

 By promoting **citizen engagement and collective responsibility**, **EcoSnap** transforms environmental cleanup efforts into a positive, rewarding, and community-driven movement. 🌍♻️